domesticatedviking/TextyMcSpeechy/README.md

 # Guide

 ## Step 1: Installing Piper
-### I strongly recommend using `install_piper.sh` to install Piper.
+### I strongly recommend using `install_piper.sh` to install Piper rather than the steps below.
 This will allow you to use the TTS dojo without further configuration.

 1. `sudo apt-get install python3.dev`
 2. `git clone https://github.com/rhasspy/piper.git`